Mississippi River Day Canoe Trip

 Archeological evidence suggests that people have lived alongside the river for nearly 12,000 years.
 Known to the Dakota as Ha-Ha-Wakpa (meaning Waterfall River), native peoples used the Mississippi as a means of trade, travel, and for important religious practices for thousands of years.
 Following European exploration in the late 1600s, Dakota villages became important sites of trade and commerce.

 By the late 1800s, the Mississippi River had become both a tourist attraction and an economic powerhouse as the expanding lumber and flour milling industries took advantage of the waterpower of Saint Anthony Falls.
-By the 20th Minneapolis led the nation in lumber production and the world in flour production.
+By the 20th century, Minneapolis led the nation in lumber production and the world in flour production.
 The Gold Medal and Pillsbury Best flour brands, processed with the power of the Mississippi, soon became famous around the world.
 The Mighty Mississippi remains the lifeline of the Twin Cities’ economic, cultural, and historical life, and today we can paddle through it in our very own National Park, the Mississippi National River and Recreation Area.

 Following a concerted community effort to clean and preserve the river, the Mississippi is once again home to an extremely diverse ecosystem.
-Pelicans, herons, egrets, wild turkeys, and many species of birds nest or migrate along the river.
+Pelicans, herons, egrets, wild turkeys, and many more species of birds nest or migrate along the river.
 You may see a fox hunting along the shoreline, or a playful river otter diving through the water.
 Even within the heart of the city, it is common to see eagles soaring overhead as you paddle along the river.
 Rarely does an urban landscape allow for so many opportunities to view wildlife and natural scenery so easily.
-There is no better way century, to experience nature’s wonders than from the water.
+There is no better way to experience nature’s wonders than from the water.
 The Mississippi River is yours to enjoy and WI will help to navigate it!

 Please note: River conditions do change, and we may change our routes accordingly.
 If we do change the route we will notify you by email or phone.